 The Magnetic Generator That Stumped MIT

-For a lot of people, the mere mention of magnetic generators and other free energy devices elicits eye rolls and groans of impatience.
-Most people are so accustomed to the accepted, conventional wisdom that they struggle to even contemplate accepting something that falls outside the norm.
+For many people, mentioning magnetic generators and other free energy devices elicits eye rolls and groans of impatience.
+Most people are so accustomed to the accepted, conventional wisdom that they struggle even to contemplate accepting something that falls outside the norm.
 That includes professors at MIT, who have a reputation for excellence.
-Their experiments are original, based in sound science and methodology, and are beyond reproach.
+Their experiments are original, based on sound science and methodology, and are beyond reproach.

 Energy2